How did you come up with Sher She Goes?

 Starting a blog is the hardest part.
 You might feel like you’re not “ready” enough or that your photography isn’t “good” enough but don’t think about it and just start.
 When I look back at some of my earliest posts I definitely cringe but you’ll never improve if you don’t even start.

 Once you’ve made the decision, I recommend buying your own domain and self-hosting your blog, ie. shershegoes.com vs. shershegoes.blogspot.com or shershegoes.wordpress.com.
 A self hosted blog conveys professionalism and allows you to customize your site to its fullest and even add advertising, should you eventually wish to.
 It’s much more difficult to start on a shared platform and then switch a couple months in then to start initially on the right platform.
 I’m definitely technology challenged so I’m so glad I took the time to set my site up properly from the beginning.

 I used Bluehost as my hosting partner for the first three years of my site.
 Not only are they extremely affordable (about $5 a month) they walk you through step by step how to set up your blog with their 1-click WordPress Blog installation.
-You can sign up for bluehost here for only $3.49/month, an exclusive Sher She Goes reader deal only available through my link.
+You can sign up for bluehost here to get a special, lower rate of $3.49/month, which is an exclusive deal only available through my link for my readers.

 Premium Themes and Plugins